 An Artsy 320-Square-Foot Apartment Renovation in the West Village

-With resale in mind, a 320-square-foot West Village studio finds its inner cool with a Sweeten renovation
+With resale in mind, a 320-square-foot West Village studio finds its inner cool on a $70,000 budget

-- Who: Homeowner Taylor, the newest resident in her family’s New York City apartment, posted her studio apartment renovation project on Sweeten
+- Who: Homeowner Taylor, the newest resident in her family’s New York City apartment, posted her studio apartment renovation on Sweeten

 - Where: West Village, Manhattan, New York

 - Primary renovation: Renovating a 320-square-foot co-op apartment in an in-demand downtown neighborhood with more space and functionality plus an updated kitchen and bath.

 - With: Sweeten general contractor